anujsrc/clj-arangodb/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/beoliver/clj-arangodb.svg)](https://clojars.org/beoliver/clj-arangodb)

-Arangodb is a multi-modal database.
+[Arangodb](https://docs.arangodb.com/devel/Drivers/Java/Reference/) is a multi-modal database. yo
 The maintainers of arangodb provide a java driver for communicating with an arangodb server.
 This library provides clojure developers a thin (and incomplete) wrapper of that interface.